yokoffing/Betterfox/README.md

 While Betterfox is designed to [set-and-forget](https://glosbe.com/en/en/set-and-forget), it contains plenty of options for those who like to tinker.

 ## about:Defaults
-Check out the [Common Overrides](https://github.com/yokoffing/Betterfox/issues/87) sticky for prefs you may want to enable.
+Easily adjust features by copying + pasting prefs to your personal file :thumbsup:

-You can easily adjust these by copying + pasting prefs to your personal file. :thumbsup:
+Check out [Common Overrides](https://github.com/yokoffing/Betterfox/wiki/Overrides) to customize your setup.

 ## about:Privacy
 Betterfox is already a great balance of privacy and convenience.
 However, you can still play with a few settings.